- ICDS Institutional Video: https://vimeo.com/104051235

 - ACADEMIC CREDITS: Students who receive pre-approval from their home institution can transfer the credits they earn to their home institution.
 Possible number of semester credits: 15 per semester program, 10 per quarter program, or 6 per summer program.

 - OFFICIAL TRANSCRIPT: At the conclusion of the program, an official transcript from the Universidad Latina de Costa Rica will be sent to your home institution.

-- INTERNET ACCESS at their host institution.
+- INTERNET ACCESS at their host institution and homestay.